 Chapter 8.
 Working with clusters

 8.1.
-Viewing system event information in an Red Hat OpenShift Service on AWS cluster
+Viewing system event information in Red Hat OpenShift Service on AWS clusters Copy linkLink copied to clipboard!

-Events in Red Hat OpenShift Service on AWS are modeled based on events that happen to API objects in an Red Hat OpenShift Service on AWS cluster.
+You can view events in Red Hat OpenShift Service on AWS, which are based on events that happen to API objects in an Red Hat OpenShift Service on AWS cluster.

-Events allow Red Hat OpenShift Service on AWS to record information about real-world events in a resource-agnostic manner.
-They also allow developers and administrators to consume information about system components in a unified way.
+Review the following information to learn how Red Hat OpenShift Service on AWS uses events to record information about real-world events in a resource-agnostic manner.
+Events also allow developers and administrators to consume information about system components in a unified way.

-You can get a list of events in a given project using the CLI.
+You can get a list of events in a given project by using the CLI.

 Procedure